White River, Mpumalanga: Government

-White River is in the Mbombela A Municipal Zone, falling under Ward 30 and is currently governed by the Democratic Alliance (DA), South Africa's official opposition party.
-Rowan Torr was placed as councillor after a by election on the 7 August 2019, where he succeeded Trudie Grove Morgan.
+White River is in the Mbombela A Municipal Zone, falling under Ward 30 and is governed by the Democratic Alliance (DA), South Africa's official opposition party.

-In 2020, the community action group, The Power of 8000, was established to address and redress the condition of the town.
-Community led and supported projects have included clearing and rehabilitating parks and public spaces, working on litter and sanitation issues, and engaging with the municipality for improved service delivery.

 Agriculture

 The White River area is one of the most fertile in the province and farming continues to be a central part of the local economy.
 After a 26 km canal to channel water from the river was built, new farmers planted fruit trees and established new cultivation methods.
 Today, agriculture involves largely the production of tropical fruits, macadamia nuts, vegetables, flowers and timber.
 The farms tend to be relatively small and the agriculture is intensive.
-Many farmers produce for the export market.
 Farms are irrigated by nearby dams such as Longmere, Witklip and Klipkoppie.